Nizam Club: Management

 The first president of the club was Salar Jung II, who continued till 1887.
 Since then, 24 persons served as presidents of the Nizam Club.

 Structure

 The sprawling club, spread across 4 acres of land, European in style, the central structure has a stone portico with steps leading up to the raised plinth.
 An arched corridor spans the entire facade and wraps around to the southern portion.
 A beautiful wooden staircase leads up to the upper floor.

 Various additions and alterations have been made to the original structure.
 The club records attribute the construction of a magnificent Banquet Gakk ub 1910 to Nawab Hakim ud Dowla and the creation of the Card Room designed and constructed in 1945.

 Facilities

-Serving with the fleet of 300 staff, The Nizam Club is one of the best club in Hyderabad.
+Serving with the fleet of 300 staff, the Nizam Club is one of the prominent clubs in Hyderabad.